Tandon-A/MLEND_Udacity/Capstone_Project/README.md

 ### Web Application

 The present web application is a rather simple one and can only perform emotion recognition on images which are like that of the dataset.
 For this purpose, sample images are provided.
+Images are named by their emotion category and are available in the assets folder.
 Additional functionality to perform inference on natural images can be added to improve the project further.